 Types of Childhood Leukaemia

-Acute leukaemia in a child is a disease which is prevalent mostly in the age group of 2 – 5 years.
+Acute leukaemia in a child is a disease that is prevalent mostly in the age group of 2 to 5 years.
 We may also find some chronic types of the disease in children, which are rare.
 Some of the common types of leukaemia in children are as below.

 - Acute Lymphoblastic Leukaemia (ALL): This is a fast-growing form of the disease when the bone marrow makes too many immature lymphocytes (a type of white blood cell).